Published on

 Mandatory BIM Submissions via CORENETX

 In Singapore, BIM is becoming the standard for regulatory submissions, especially for projects above 5,000 sqm.
-From 2025, BCA will require BIM submissions for all new buildings through CORENET X.
+From October 2025, BCA will require BIM submissions for all new buildings above 30,000sqm through CORENET X.

 Three key gateways matter to contractors: